mcmtroffaes/homepage/2014/03/25/using_records_in_agda.rst

 Glorified in two ways:
 (i) parameters can have names (called *fields*), and (ii) we can embed declarations inside records.
+In this post, we will only discuss the first point, fields.

 For example, let us revisit the mock real type that we declared in our earlier post: